jadbox/gulps/README.md

 * `gulp watch` - Run all unit tests & watch files for changes
 * `gulp coverage` - Generates a coverage report
 * `gulp browser` - Let you run unit tests in your browser.
+* `npm run packages` - List installed packages
+* `npm run package:purge` - Remove all dependencies
+* `npm run package:reinstall` - Reinstall all dependencies
+* `npm run package:check` - shows a list over dependencies with a higher version number then the current one - if any
+* `npm run package:upgrade` - Automaticly upgrade all devDependencies & dependencies, and update package.json
+* `npm run package:dev` - Automaticly upgrade all devDependencies and update package.json
+* `npm run package:prod` - Automaticly upgrade all dependencies and update package.json

 ## Unit tests